Updated: 6 days ago

-Among other things, Bluetooth Low Energy has revolutionized how devices are connected, not only between consumers but also between commercial and industrial applications.
+Among other things, Bluetooth Low Energy has revolutionized how devices are connected between consumers and commercial and industrial applications.
 The manufacturing industry, in particular, benefits from Bluetooth Low Energy technology as part of an asset tracking system.

 A manufacturing facility normally operates in both indoor and outdoor areas, which makes it necessary to track how objects move from one place to another during the course of operation.